MystenLabs/sui/doc/src/explore/prototypes.md

     }
 ```

- \

 ## Protype 1 Sui Monstar

-The first prototype is Sui Monstar[link], a pet simulation game.
+The first prototype is [Sui Monstar](https://sui.io/sui_monstar), a pet simulation game.

 Gameplay:

 * Play, feed and dress up your canine and feline friends.
 * Evolve your pets with affinity runes!